✼ We may earn an affiliate commission if you make a purchase through links on our site.

 The Girl on the Train by Paula Hawkins is one thriller book that needs to be on your to-be-read list.
 The characters are so well developed and the story is one that will keep you guessing right up until the end.
-An adaptation of any book is sure to be different from the original, however this movie did a wonderful job of keeping most of the story intact.Title: The Girl on the Train
+An adaptation of any book is sure to be different from the original, however this movie did a wonderful job of keeping most of the story intact and makes comparing the two easy.Title: The Girl on the Train

 Author: Paula Hawkins

 Three women, three men, connected through marriage or infidelity.
 Each is to blame for something.
 But only one is a killer in this nail-biting, stealthy psychological thriller about human frailty and obsession.

 Just what goes on in the houses you pass by every day?

 Rachel takes the same commuter train every morning and evening, rattling over the same junctions, flashing past the same townhouses.The train stops at the same signal every day, and she sees the same couple, breakfasting on their roof terrace.
 Jason and Jess, as she calls them, seem so happy.
 Then one day Rachel sees someone new in their garden.
 Soon after, Rachel sees the woman she calls Jess on the news.
 Jess has disappeared.